ServerEngine REST API

 const result = await response.json();

-console.log('Job scheduled successfully!', result);
+console.log('Job scheduled!', result);

 return result;